faeboli/Lcnc/Readme.md

 The HOST side LinuxCNC driver is provided, it will interface with FPGA firmware, and provide pins and parameters that will connect fpga peripherals to LinuxCNC.
-The driver is unique and will be able to talk to every possible configuration.
+The driver is unique and will be able to talk to every possible configuration and to up to 4 boards.

 The protocol used is etherbone.
 The firmware is written in migen, using Litex framework.